rustic-games/learn-gfx-hal/book/src/06_01_generalizing_hal_state.md

 ```

 Almost everything has a `back::` in it!
 And the most common, by far, is
-`back::Backend`.
-So our next step is to abstract it!
-If we look really carefully
+`back::Backend`, so our next step is to abstract it.
+If we look through the type
-we can see that this type has a trait called `Backend`.
-So then, we can force
+declaration in `gfx-hal`'s backend crates, we'll see that this type implements a
+trait called `Backend` and is used as such in our code.
+So then, we can force our
-our type parameter to have this traite this by adding a type parameter with a
+type parameter to have this trait by adding a type parameter with a trait bound.
-trait bound.
-This means the type can only be of the trait `Backend` which seems
+This means the type parameter must implement the trait `Backend`, which seems to
-to be true for our use case.
+be the requirement for our use case.
 So then, the type signature of HalState is:

 ```rust
 struct HalState<B: Backend> { /* the fields, which will be generalized to B */ }